I Didn't Hear An Apology from the World Economic Forum. Did You?

 The Fix Is In Process

-Each of these innovations increase the income of the bottom 75%.
-There were many more that spur innovation, force competition, drop barriers to entry, and increase investment, but I am focusing on immediate increase for the bottom 75%, not the takers and makers at the top.
-This is the kind of tinkering the economy needs to grow.
+This may bore some of you, but it is a list which warms the heart of anyone in the business community - it’s the kind of tinkering the economy needs to grow.
 Stabilize this and the Golden Age is assured.
 Even tariffs, which have raised some prices, work, over time to reduce debt, and encourage corporations to return factories in the States.

 Trump prohibited politicized or unlawful debanking